-Mary’s guilt was present though diverted by her desire to secure her country.
-While Conde quickly absolved them of any wrong doing, Catherine dressed Mary down in royal fashion, admonishing her for her culpability in Francis’ illness.
+Mary’s guilt was present, though diverted by her desire to secure her country.
+While Conde quickly absolved them of wrongdoing, Catherine dressed Mary in royal fashion, admonishing her for her culpability in Francis’ illness.
 There was little in the way of redemptive damage control for the young queen.

 accountability for the destruction of her marriage.
 She even went so far as to

-say that she wished they could both undo the harm they’d caused each other.
+say that she wished they could undo the harm they’d caused each other.

-What it is she believes Francis is guilty of in any of this, is quite frankly bewildering.
-Whatever role he played in the events that led to her assault, were completely unintentional.
+t is quite frankly bewildering that she believes Francis is guilty of any of this.
+Whatever role he played in the events that led to her assault was unintentional.
 All of the hurt she has caused him has been deliberate.
-The injured party is apparent and it’s a party of one.
+The injured party appears, ent and it’s a party of one.

-What it is she believes Francis is guilty of in any of this, is quite frankly bewildering.
-Whatever role he played in the events that led to her assault, were completely unintentional.
+t is quite frankly bewildering that she believes Francis is guilty of any of this.
+Whatever role he played in the events that led to her assault was unintentional.
 All of the hurt she has caused him has been deliberate.
-The injured party is apparent and it’s a party of one.
+The injured party appears, ent and it’s a party of one.

 Side Notes/Burning Questions: Francis